Viewing Drillholes

 If you select the Hide Drillhole Depths option, drillhole depth labels will be removed from display in the Viewer.
 The option will toggle to Show Drillhole Depths which can be used to return the depth labels to display.

-You can select individual drillholes to display the Object Attributes panel:
+You can select individual drillholes to display the Collar properties panel:

-The Objects Attributes panel displays any existing attributes for the Drillhole object, such as:
+The Collar properties panel displays any existing collar information for the Drillhole, such as:

 You can Close the Info panel using the cross in the top right corner.